 Fitness Trends In 2018 & 2019

-As we wave goodbye to 2018, we’ve witnessed the emergence of a number of new fitness trends.
+In 2018 we witnessed the emergence of a number of new fitness trends.
 From new fitness technology, to workplace workouts and athleisure, it’s been a great year for those getting started on a new fitness quest.

 As we look forward to 2019, the ACSM’s annual survey of health and fitness trends around the world has been released, continuing to list some of this years’ fitness trends as ones to watch for the year ahead.
 So, what will we be focussing on for fitness in 2019?